brainfucksec/brainfucksec.github.io/_posts/2022-05-23-create-strong-passwords-with-apg.md

 Y#,/Xw2c7H&=RQgH*D6
 ```

-Here with the parameter `-M SNCL`, apg generates passwords that MUST include special symbols, numbers, uppercase and lowercase letters, while in the `-E` parameter it is indicated to exclude the characters "{" and "}", note that the escape sequence with three backslashes is used, furthermore, characters that can cause confusion in transcribing or writing passwords are excluded from the generator (some fonts have a 0 and a capital O or l and I which are very similar for example), note that excluding characters decreases entropy (mathematically).
+Here with the parameter `-M SNCL`, apg generates passwords that MUST include special symbols, numbers, uppercase and lowercase letters, while in the `-E` parameter it is indicated to exclude the characters "{" and "}", note that the escape sequence with three backslashes is used, furthermore, characters that can cause confusion in transcribing or writing passwords are excluded from the generator (some fonts have a 0 and a capital O or l and I which are very similar for example).

 Generate 1 password of minimum 21 random characters, excluding some and take user input as a random seed: